 Fresh cilantro leaves, for a pop of herby freshness.
 I can't get enough cilantro, so I add plenty to my tacos!

 Tortillas.
-I prefer charred corn tortillas for these tacos, but you could also use flour tortillas.
-You can char them right on your stove burner to give them extra flavor and make them easier to work with.
+Corn tortillas make these tacos naturally gluten-free, while flour tortillas make for a softer, more flexible taco.
+For the best flavor, lightly char either option before serving.
+You can char right on your stove burner to give them extra flavor and make them easier to work with.

 Sliced avocado and lime wedges.
 Set these out with the taco fixins and let everyone help themselves!